ICIS price reporting for regional Feedstocks markets is unparalleled in its ability to keep you on top of the

 Updated to Q4 2016

-In early July, the naphtha average spot price stood close to $410/tonne CIF (cost, insurance, freight) NWE (northwest Europe) before it fell all the way to around $330/tonne on 2 August.
-The cargo price then increased gradually through to late August.
+In early October, the naphtha average spot price stood at $422/tonne CIF (cost, insurance & freight) NWE (northwest Europe), before it fell all the way to $389/tonne on 14 November.
+The cargo price then increased gradually through to late December.

-European petrochemical demand for naphtha has been stable through the third quarter because of healthy cracker margins.
+European petrochemical demand for naphtha was good in the fourth quarter because of healthy cracker margins and despite cracker maintenance.

-The arbitrage window to Asia has been shut through almost all of the third quarter because of a narrow price spread between European and Asian naphtha cargoes, the same as in the second quarter.
+The arbitrage window to Asia opened in November.
+It had been shut through most of 2016 because of a narrow price spread between European and Asian naphtha cargoes.
+However, only certain grades were viable economically for export.